IGCyr2 | GVCyr2

 Date: Probably second half of third century BC (lettering).

-Findspot: Found by the French mission at the Port of Cyrene, later Apollonia: fragment a in 1998 on the Acropolis and fragment b in 2003 below the so-called Kallikrateia Rock.
+Findspot: Found by the French mission at the Port of Cyrene, later Apollonia: fragment a in 1998 as a surface find and fragment b in 2003 in excavations, below the so-called Kallikrateia Rock.

 Place of origin: Probably findspot of fragment b.